sanislov/QBlockerDocs/docs/source/qblocker_changelog.rst

 ~~~~~~~~~~~~
 * The addon got a major code rework to ensure stablility and improve performance.
 * Compatibility with 3.6 LTS, 4.2 LTS and later version.
-* Working plane can use the new UBO shader variant to run better on the latest versions. (and starting to support changes coming with the 5.0)
+* The working plane can use the new UBO shader variant to run better on the latest versions. (and starting to support changes coming with the 5.0)

 Changes
 ~~~~~~~